gskielian/Amino-Acid-Abbrv-Study-Script/README.md

-Bash-Projects
+Amino Acid Study Scripts
 =============

-Figlet Amino Acid Flashcards, Library Making Scripts, some fun bash projects from way back when I started.
+Figlet Amino Acid Flashcards, this was a fun bash projects from way back when I started learning about Linux.